ustyuzhanina/sprint-02-to-learn-how-to-learn/README.md

 Version 1.0.0

 ## About project:
-Demo project for a) getting aquainted with HTML5 and CSS3, b) getting prepared for the studing process.
+Demo project for a) getting aquainted with HTML5 and CSS3, b) getting prepared for the studying process.

 ## Main functionality:
 - This is a one-page static website with a number of interesting facts about learning techniques and useful anti-procrastination methods.